dmijatovic/go-concepts/oauth2-api/README.md

-# aAuth2 Authorisation Server in Go
+# oAuth2 Authorisation Server in Go

-This demo project uses basis Go database/sql module and official pg driver for postgres.
+This demo project uses basis Go database/sql module and official pg driver for postgres and users storage.
+It supports basic CRUD operations on users.

 The intention is to create simple api with less as possible dependencies, so we use: